Jonne/jonne.github.io/_posts/2019-07-19-sitecore-commerce-security-explained.md

       }
 ```

-The `ControllerMethodRegularExpression` contains a regular expressions that indicates to what api routes the policy applies.
+The `ControllerMethodRegularExpression` contains a regular expression that indicates to what api routes the policy applies.
 The `AuthorizedRoles` states what roles are authorize to access that route.
 So if you need to add authorization to you own controller methods, you need to add it here.

 What roles the current client has is determined differently for certificate authentication and bearer authentication.